Best 2 in 1 Laptop 2026: 6 Top Convertibles Compared

 #Lenovo IdeaPad Duet

 The budget pick.
 It’s a small detachable that runs Chrome OS rather than Windows, so it costs a fraction of the others and skips Windows desktop apps entirely.
-We tested it for a week of web apps, reading, and note-taking with the included pen.
+It’s best for web apps, reading, and note-taking with the included pen.

 At around $399 it’s the cheapest device here, and the kickstand cover often ships in the box.